-The House and Earl’s Garden are open Tuesday, Wednesday, Thursday and Sunday each week between April and the end of September from 11 am to 4.30 pm (last admissions at 4 pm).
+The House and Earl’s Garden will re-open for the Summer season on Tuesday, Wednesday, Thursday and Sunday each week between April and the end of September 2022 from 11 am to 4.30 pm (last admissions at 4 pm).

 House Admission Tickets